-5.5 Catalog
+4.6 Catalog

-The catalog presumably is that part, where customers of our e-commerce site spend the most time.
+The catalog presumably is that part, where customers of our e-commerce site spend most of their time.
 Often it even makes sense, to start the Catalog List View on the main landing page.

-In this documentation we presume that categories of products are built up using specially tagged CMS pages in combination with a django-CMS apphook.
-This works perfectly well for most implementation, but some sites may require categories implemented independently of the CMS.
+In this documentation we presume that categories of products are built up using specially tagged django-CMS pages in combination with a django-CMS apphook.
+This works perfectly well for most implementations, but some sites may require categories implemented independently of the CMS.

 Using an external django-SHOP plugin for managing categories is a very conceivable solution, and we will see separate implementations for this feature request.
-Using such an external category plugin can make sense, if this ecommerce site requires hundreds of hierarchical levels and/or these categories require a set of attributes which are not available in CMS pages.
-If you are going to use externally implemented categories, please refer to their documentation, since here we proceed using CMS pages as categories.
+Using such an external category plugin can make sense, if an e-commerce site requires hundreds of hierarchical levels and/or these category implementations can provide functionality, which is not available in django-CMS pages.
+If you are going to use externally implemented categories, please refer to their documentation, since in this document, we proceed using standard CMS pages as product categories.